blackdiamond923/beaus-beautiful-tokens/README.md

 ---

 ## **Usage**
+- The module does not even need to be enabled.
 - Tokens are organized for ease of browsing inside the File Picker.
 - Portrait images are matched to tokens where possible, making quick character creation easier.
 - [Token Variant Art](<https://foundryvtt.com/packages/token-variants>)  Helps with swapping token images on the fly.
+Set the module as a Search Path and it should Cache with your other images.

 ---